tarantool/doc/doc/book/connectors/index.rst

 * user 'guest' has privileges for reading and writing.

-It is easy to meet all the conditions by starting the server and executing this
+It is easy to meet all the conditions by starting the instance and executing this
 script:

 .. code-block:: lua